 About the Author and CCE Technical Enablement

 John Tan is a member of Technical Enablement within the Salesforce Customer Centric Engineering group.
 The team’s mission is to help customers understand how to implement technically sound Salesforce solutions.
-Check out all of the resources that this team maintains on the Architect Core Resources page of Developer Force.
+Check out all of the resources that this team maintains on the Architect Core Resources.